Cross Dataset References

 }

-field accepts an array of entries to different document types in the target dataset.
-You may define as many types here as you please, but eachcrossDatasetReference
+• The to field accepts an array of entries to different document types in the referenced dataset.
+You may define as many types here as you please, but each crossDatasetReference field is limited to connecting to a single referenced dataset.

-, each entry must specify one or more fields to use when searching for content in the target dataset.
-This is done using the experimental search API which you can read more about here. - For much the same reason, you must define a preview for the document type.
+• In addition to type, each entry must specify one or more fields to use when searching for and previewing content in the referenced dataset.
 To learn more about previews and list views, please refer to this article.

 Let’s add a few more fields and a little more complexity to our schema: